Skip to content

 Market Makers Overview

 Market makers on Openfish maintain standing bid and ask orders in prediction markets, providing the depth that lets other participants open and close positions without excessive slippage.
-In exchange for this service, market makers collect the bid-ask spread, qualify for liquidity rewards, and receive maker rebates.
+In exchange for this service, market makers collect the bid-ask spread, qualify for liquidity rewards, and receive maker rebates in FISH.

 • Zero maker fees — Makers never pay trading fees on Openfish.

-• Maker rebates — Earn tiered daily meme rebates based on your maker volume.
+• Maker rebates — Earn tiered daily FISH rebates based on your maker volume.
 See Maker Rebates.

 • Liquidity rewards — A separate incentive pool distributed daily to liquidity providers who keep tight, two-sided quotes.
 See Liquidity Rewards.

-1. Complete setup — Create a wallet, deposit platform meme through the Bridge, and generate API credentials.
+1. Complete setup — Create a wallet, deposit FISH through the Bridge, and generate API credentials.
 See Getting Started.

-2. Connect to data feeds — Subscribe to the WebSocket for real-time orderbook updates and the Gamma API for market metadata.
+2. Connect to data feeds — Load an initial book through REST, then subscribe to the market WebSocket for price-level deltas and top-of-book updates.
 See Market Data.

 3. Start quoting — Post limit orders via the CLOB REST API.
 See Trading.